 Look to your network

-The fun part, however, is you get to make all new mistakes–in
+The fun part, however, is you get to make all new mistakes–in product, hiring, and everything in between.

 “You’re not the first startup,” Adam continues.
 “Other people have built tech companies like yours.
 Learn from people, and lean on other people.
 A lot of people want to help.”